vinkodlak/rigpro.consulting/src/pages/workflowGroups/unit-installed.md

   to unpack and meet the neighbors.
 image: /img/2020-02-01 23_45_47-Photos.png
 ---
-This is a routine operation, providing all the planning was done thoroughly and ahead of the time.
-At this stage, it is too late to think about the Unit zonation, or devise a plan to change out the logging cable!
+This is a routine operation, providing all the planning was thoroughly laid out ahead of the time.
+At this stage, it is too late to think about the unit zonation, or devise a plan to change out the logging cable!